-So, in honour of the occasion, we've decided to round up a list of four must-read books all related to our favourite subject - travel.
-Whether you're an avid globetrotter yourself or simply a lover of the written word in search of your next injection of wanderlust, these works of literary art are sure to inspire, inform, and perhaps even change the way you see the world.
+Whether you're an avid globetrotter or simply a lover of the written word in search of your next injection of wanderlust, these works of literary art are sure to inspire, inform, and perhaps even change the way you see the world.

 Seven Years in Tibet, Heinrich Harrer, 1952

-Austrian mountaineer Heinrich Harrer's epic autobiographical travel tale depicts his unbelievable journey to Tibet, where he spent seven years of his life between 1944 and 1951 immersing himself in Tibetan culture, politics, religion and social norms.
-Harrer was travelling in India as part of a mountain climbing expedition when World War II broke out, resulting in him and his party being held in a British internment camp in then-British India.
-Harrer recounts his daring escape, challenging hike across the Himalayas, time spent in Tibet and incredible friendship with the Dalai Lana in detail that is simultaneously fascinating and unpretentious.
-This is a tale of adventure, survival, perseverance, and discovery, but most of all, it's a love story to the people and the land of Tibet, and one that is well worth reading.
+Austrian mountaineer Heinrich Harrer's epic autobiographical travel tale depicts his unbelievable journey to Tibet, where he spent seven years of his life between 1944 and 1951 immersing himself in Tibetan culture, politics and religion.
+Harrer was travelling in India as part of a mountain climbing expedition when World War II broke out, resulting in his party being held in a British internment camp in then-British India.
+Harrer recounts his daring escape, challenging hike across the Himalayas, time spent in Tibet and incredible friendship with the Dalai Lana in detail that's simultaneously fascinating and unpretentious.
+This is a tale of adventure, survival, perseverance and discovery, but most of all, it's a love story to the people and the land of Tibet, and one that is well worth reading.

 "Wherever I live, I shall feel homesick for Tibet.
 I often think I can still hear the cries of wild geese and cranes and the beating of their wings as they fly over Lhasa in the clear, cold moonlight."

 My Family and Other Animals, Gerald Durrell, 1956